MachinisteWeb/node-atlas/README.en.md

 #### Via a JavaScript file ####

-You can also use NodeAtlas as a npm module.
+You can also use NodeAtlas as an npm module.

 So, create a `server.js` file into the same folder of `webconfig.json`.